adaltas/node-masson/commons/java.coffee.md

 ## Notes

-As of sep 2013, jdk7 is supported by Cloudera but not by Hortonworks.
 We do not attempt to remve GCJ because it is a requirement of the "mysql-connector-java" and removing the GCJ package also remove the MySQL connector package.